Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves and in the packaging.

 ❌ Harmful ingredients like fragrance, PEGs (polyethylene glycols) methyl and propyl parabens, formaldehyde, phthalates, oxybenzone, triclosan or microplastics.

-This article was written by Anna Chatburn, Founder of Azur Pure Skincare.
+This article was originally written by Anna Chatburn, Founder of Azur Pure Skincare, in 2022.
 Anna is a lifelong environmentalist and created Azur to provide a truly sustainable skincare range that’s natural, effective, and easy to use.
+It has been since updated by Simona Paganetto in 2025.

 —